2009 National Soccer Hall of Fame Induction Class

-The Hall of Fame inducts individuals in three categories, Player, Veteran and Builder.
-The Hall of Fame also selects individuals for special awards including the Colin Jose Media Award, Eddie Pearson Award and a Medal of Honor.
+The Hall of Fame inducts individuals in three categories: Player, Veteran, and Builder.
+The Hall of Fame also selects individuals for special awards including the Colin Jose Media Award, Eddie Pearson Award, and a Medal of Honor.

 Player

 To be eligible in this category, a player must have been retired at least three years and not more than ten.
 Voting began on November 3, 2008 and ended December 3, 2008.
 Any player who was named on at least 66.7% of the ballots cast was selected for induction.
-Any player who received less than 5% of the ballots was dropped from the player eligibility list and will be placed on the Veterans eligibility list when they meet the criteria for that list.
+Any player who received less than 5% of the ballots was dropped from the Player eligibility list and will be placed on the Veteran eligibility list when they meet the criteria for that list.

-On January 16, 2009, the Hall of Fame announced the results of the player ballot.
+On January 16, 2009, the Hall of Fame announced the results of the Player ballot.
 The announcement came on live television, a first for the Hall of Fame, broadcast from the annual NSCAA convention in St. Louis, Missouri.

 Voting results

 Voters cast 159 votes.
-The balloting was tight with only two individuals exceeding the minimum of 66.7% required for induction.
+Only two Players exceeded the minimum of 66.7% of votes cast in their favor required for induction.

 Elected to the Hall of Fame: